 About the O&F Studios

-The O&F Studios ™ produces the radio-documentary series Documenting Popular Music, which spotlights stories about the unforgettable music from the 1960s, 1970s and 1980s.
-Through interviews with singers, songwriters, musicians, producers, disc jockeys, authors, etc, we provide an inside look into music and radio from that time.
-Additionally, we’ll regularly produce spotlights on new albums from artist connected to the 70’s and 80’s as well as features that help document the sound of the era.
-The style has been inspired by the stories Casey Kasem used to tell and the high quality productions Bill Drake and Gene Chenault used to produce.
+The O&F Studios also produces podcasts, including the radio-style documentary series Documenting Popular Music, which spotlights stories about the unforgettable music from the 1960s, 1970s and 1980s.
+Through interviews with singers, songwriters, musicians, producers, authors, etc, the series provides an inside look into music from that time.
+The emphasis on other podcasts and interviews is on indi and jazz artists.

 The O&F Studios was created by Robert Neil and originally ran as a small, quasi, underground radio show in the 1980’s as a way to highlight stories and facts about popular music.
-That concept has now been polished and updated for the internet, where computers and digital sound have replaced the old cassette tapes and vinyl records once used.
+That concept has now been polished and updated for the internet, where instant access and digital sounds dominate the landscape.

 The O&F Studios’ name derives from the Oscar & Flannigan Show ™ with Mark Towner and Robert Neil, a two-man comedy team occasionally featured on the O&F Studios.
 Brief portions of those shows will be posted on this site from time to time.

 Robert Neil is a songwriter and journalist/broadcaster with more than 25 years of experience in the US and Asia.
 His career began right after high school at KRLA radio in Los Angeles, where, among other things, he answered the request phone lines for legendary disc jockey Art Laboe.
 Around this time Robert Neil also received mentoring advice from Al Lohman of the classic L.A. radio team Lohman and Barkley, who encouraged him to pursue a college degree while working to break into radio.